 For the sake of a true comparison, I did not factor in sales.
 Sales can often beat the every day low price but I’ll talk more about that below.

 While various brands are sold at many stores, the sizes of packages vary.
 Be careful to factor in the cost per diaper when comparing brands and sizes.
+That is one of the simplest ways to make sure you are getting the best deal on diapers.

 If you are looking for the absolute cheapest diaper, keep reading!